marcosriso/testbrasprev/README.md

-# testebrasprev
+# Spring REST API Example
-Developer Test from Brasprev
+Based on the developer test from Brasprev

 ## Deployed at AWS cloud using Docker.
 First of all, create an user using POSTMAN, just make a post call to: